 1 Granny apple – peeled and cut into large chunks

 Shake apple cider, rum, and butterscotch with ice and strain over ice into a tall glass.
-To prepare the apples: mix apples with lemon juice in a container, toss them around.
+To prepare the apples, mix them with lemon juice in a container and toss them around.
 Garnish with apple skewers.

 Rum with Spiced Apple Cider